 No matter the application method, coatings must be considered in relation to the accompanying roofing system, fasteners and deck attachments (securing to structure and side laps)—all could impact the coating in some way.
 Deck panels are stitched along their sides by either welds or screws (side-lap attachment).
 If pre-finished, welding in the field is not recommended, as welds may permanently mar the deck.
 Attaching to structural members can be accomplished by either welds or shot-pinning.
 Again, if the deck is pre-finished, welding is not recommended.
 (It should be noted that welds may be unavoidable because of seismic considerations or particular jurisdictional standards.)
 Field-applying the topcoat is the most popular strategy because structural engineers tend to favor welded attachments.

 The roof-ceiling assembly is vital to the long-term success of a project.
 In projects calling for a flat roof, a roofing membrane with rigid insulation over polyiso board and steel deck is the most common assembly.
 Corrosion-resistant roof fasteners, either stainless-steel or coated, are crucial.
-Architectural deck derives its aesthetic value from its ability to conceal roof fasteners while standard-profile deck or deck is punctured sporadically, leaving the ceiling littered with unsightly fasteners blading through, exposed.
+Architectural deck derives its aesthetic value from its ability to conceal roof fasteners while standard-profile B deck or N deck is punctured sporadically, leaving the ceiling littered with unsightly fasteners blading through, exposed.
 Versa-Dek® and Deep-Dek® Cellular (acoustical or non-acoustical) conceal all roof fasteners, creating a clean, lineal appearance.

 Indoor pools, regardless of which structural system is used, also need to address acoustics.
 Secondary materials such as the aforementioned cementitious wood fibers can address ambient noise (noise is defined as unwanted sound), but the most efficient solution is starting with acoustical deck.
 Whether Versa-Dek® or Deep-Dek®, utilizing the cavity within the deck for acoustical batts gains the natatorium a noise reduction coefficient (NRC) well over .65 (a typical classroom NRC achieved with acoustical tile).
 In an interior-aggressive environment, PVC-wrapped acoustical batts that are clear, plastic-encapsulated fiberglass strips that lay in the deck cavity should be used.
 This mitigates the potential for humidity or condensation affecting the fiberglass elements.
 Standard acoustical batts are yellow; there are formaldehyde-free versions if the project requires avoiding products on the Red List.
 These “eco-batts” are dark brown and do not sacrifice the NRC rating.